-15 min read
+16 min read

 Are free Wills really free, and are they worth it?

-Last verified: March 2026 (England & Wales)
+Last verified: April 2026 (England & Wales)

 A “free Will” sounds attractive.
 If the paperwork is free, the thinking goes, why pay?

-That is not because every free Will is invalid or because every provider is acting badly.
-It is because “free” usually means limited scope, limited time, limited service, and limited thinking.
-If the service were truly full and tailored, it would not be free.
+That is where free-Will offers can become misleading.
+The issue is rarely that every free Will is invalid or that every provider is acting badly.
+The issue is that “free” usually means limited scope, limited time, limited service, and limited thinking.

 Free tells you the price.
 It does not tell you the cost.

-If you want a Will that is designed around your actual family, your property, your risks, and your wishes, start with a proper Standard Will Service or, where extra protection is needed, one of our Protection Packages.
+If you want a Will designed around your actual family, your property, your risks, and your wishes, start with a proper Standard Will Service or, where extra protection is needed, one of our Protection Packages.

-If you already have a Will from a free scheme and you are not sure whether it still does the job, ask us to review it through a Will MOT.
+If you already have a Will from a free scheme and are not sure whether it still does the job, ask us to review it through a Will MOT.

 Quick-read summary